 Imagine a tiny Husky in your head… well, the closest you’ll get to it is the Pomsky!
 This Husky cross is fluffy, cuddly and supremely cute - but that doesn’t mean they’re low maintenance.

 Pomskies still need a good amount of exercise and regular, if not daily, brushing - as they are heavy shedders.
 Despite their small size, they’re very smart and need lots of playtime to keep them mentally stimulated - especially if they’re kept in an apartment.

 Husky x Beagle = Beaski

 The Beaski is friendly, gentle and very attached to their family.
-Both parent breeds are active, so good daily exercise is essential - though still slightly less intensive than a pure Husky.
+Both parent breeds are active, so a good amount of daily exercise is essential - though it can be slightly less intensive than for a pure Husky.
 This Husky mix can sometimes be a little stubborn, owing to their Beagle genes - but with adequate training and socialisation, this can easily be tackled.

 Other popular Husky crossbreeds to consider:

 - German Shepherd x Husky = Gerberian Shepsky